 - Changing from “batch” to “interactive” data processing.
 Originally data was keyed to punch cards (then directly to disk) only to be “Read” by a computer in a separate process before the data was available to be used.
 Now most data is entered online and is available immediately.

-- Computer equipment (Personal Computers, Terminals, and Printers) residing only in the Information Systems (IS) Department moving to the employee’s desktop.
+- Computer equipment (personal computers, terminals, and printers) residing only in the Information Technology (IT) Department moving to the employee’s desktop.
 Data is no longer entered or reports picked up just in the IS Department.
 Now employees have a greater computing power on their desktops then the whole County did 30 years ago.

 - Communications reaching outside of Rowan County Government.
 For many years employees were lucky if they could communicate (send messages, etc) even to other employees.
 Now most employees can use email, web access, etc to communicate and work with others anywhere in the world.